-NOTE: One visit to the Writing Center or Peer Connections is mandatory!
-Ten points will be deducted from your final grade if you do not attend a tutoring session by Thanksgiving.
+NOTE: One visit to the Writing Center is mandatory!
+Five points will be deducted from your final grade if you do not attend a tutoring session by spring break.

 Estimation of Per-Unit Student Workload: Success in this course is based on the expectation that students will spend for each unit of credit a minimum of forty-five hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, and clinical practica.
-Students are expected to spend a minimum of 6.5 hours each week [(3 hours x 3 units) - 2.5 hours lecture] reading, researching, writing, rewriting, editing, revising, and studying for English 100WB.
+Students are expected to spend a minimum of 6.25 hours each week studying for English 100WB [(3 hours x 3 units) - 2.75 hours lecture].
+If it takes you twice as much time to produce the same level of results, then that is the amount you must invest.

 Recording Policies: Common courtesy and professional behavior dictate that you notify someone when you are recording him/her.
 You must obtain the instructor's permission to make audio or video recordings in class.
 Such permission allows the recordings to be used for your private, study purposes only.
 The recordings are the intellectual property of the instructor; you have not been given any rights to reproduce or distribute the material.
 Course material developed by the instructor is the intellectual property of the instructor and cannot be shared publicly without his/her approval.
-You may not publicly share or upload instructor generated material for this course such as exam questions, lecture notes, or homework solutions without instructor consent.
+You may not publicly share or upload instructor generated material for this course such as exam guestions, lecture notes, or homework solutions without instructor consent.